Intralesional Injection of Mouse Mesenchymal Stem Cells Reduces

-Significant (p≤ o.o5) reduction in footpad thickness and delayed wound formation was observed in MSCs treated group.
-Spleen of MSCs treated group indicated two-fold reduction in parasite burden compared with non-treated infected mice.
-In addition, nitric oxide, IL-10 and TNF-α production of lymph node iso-lated cells and splenocytes changed to the benefit of macrophage activation in response to L. major in MSCs treated group.
-Two fold increase in IFN-γ production in the lymph node was determined in MSCs treated group.
+Significant (P<0.05) reduction in footpad thickness and delayed wound formation was observed in MSCs treated group.
+The spleen of the MSCs-treated group indicated a two-fold reduction in parasite burden compared with non-treated infected mice.
+In addition, nitric oxide (NO), interleukin-10 (IL-10), and tumor necrosis factor-alpha (TNF-α) production of lymph node isolated cells and splenocytes changed to the benefit of macrophage activation in response to L. major in MSCs treated group.
+A two-fold increase in interferon-gamma (IFN-γ) production in the lymph node was determined in the MSCs-treated group.

 Although MSCs therapy could not clear the parasite, the results confirm the ability of MSCs to enhance immune responses against leishmania by induction of inflammatory responses and slowing down the spread of parasites.
 However, further studies needed to improve the efficacy of this method and provide a therapeutic protocol.